PiscatorX/videre-pipeline/README.md

 # Videre

-Videre is a [nexflow](https://www.nextflow.io/) computational pipeline for metatranscriptome data assembly and analysis
+Videre is a [nexflow](https://www.nextflow.io/) computational pipeline for metatranscriptome data assembly and analysis.

 ## **Getting Started**